JBesna/Getting-and-Cleaning-Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 and set the working directory to the unzipped folder.

-The program uses the dplyr package.
+The program uses the dplyr and reshape2 packages.
 It takes accelorameter data from cell phones for 30 users (subject_number in the final data) across six different activities (activity_name in the final data)